 You can enjoy this food-centered holiday and still have a Thanksgiving without palm oil.
 Here we discuss some ways palm oil may be hidden in your celebratory dishes.

-Once you know what to look out for, it’s much easier to make palm oil free choices.
+Once you know what to look out for, it’s much easier to make palm oil free choices when cooking from scratch.

 When you read labels and make these easy substitutions, you can have a palm oil free holiday.